angles-n-daemons/angles-n-daemons.github.io/content/post/20210331-beef-noodle-soup.md

  - .thinner than a piece of paper
  - .not chinese tasting, which does my head in

 The meat is almost always not tender enough (which is crazy to me, given how easy this is to do).
 This can often be found when you use an instapot to cook this dish, seriously cook anything but this dish in an instapot.
+Another criticism is that very often restaurants will skimp on the beef, which this recipe goes very far away from.

 These mistakes tend to leave the eater with a soup that isn't filling and honestly is sometimes difficult to get through.
 I find that even more modern recipes from asian authors (I love you woks of life, but please no instapot beef noodle soup recipes) make these common mistakes - which I hope to address with this recipe.